Ask a Question

 Upon reaching Labova of the Cross, you will check in to a local guest house, where you can experience the warm hospitality of the villagers.
 The guest house will provide a comfortable and authentic stay, allowing you to immerse yourself in the local culture.

 After settling in, you will visit the Church of Labova of the Cross, a significant religious site in the area.
 The church is known for its unique architecture and historical importance, offering a glimpse into the village's rich heritage.
 In the evening, you can participate in various activities at the guest house, such as helping with farm chores or engaging in traditional cooking alongside the family.
 This will provide a hands-on experience of the village lifestyle and a memorable encounter with the local people.
-You can enjoy a delicious dinner consisting of traditional local cuisine that you helped to prepare, before a restful night's sleep.
+You can enjoy a delicious dinner consisting of traditional local cuisine that you helped to prepare, before a restful night's sleep at your guesthouse.

 Day 3